How Does LendingTree Get Paid?

 • Minimum loan amount of $500

-• Must stay in the home for 10 years to receive full forgiveness
+• Must stay in the home for 10 years to receive full loan forgiveness

-Can only be paired with the Keystone Home Loan Program
+• Only available with the Keystone Home Loan program

 PHFA Grant